Degrees from the BENELUX and the Baltic States

-• holders of the relevant diplomas are exempted from any administrative procedure aiming at academic recognition throughout the Benelux member States.
-In Luxembourg, this exemption includes the application for registration in the register of formal higher education qualifications;
+Holders of the diplomas concerned are exempt from any administrative process aimed at academic recognition.
+In Luxembourg, this exemption concerns the procedure for registration in the register of formal higher education qualifications;

-• the academic level of the diplomas covered by the Benelux Decisions, as defined by the competent authorities of the issuing country, is automatically recognised at the same level within the Luxembourg Qualifications Framework – cadre luxembourgeois des qualifications (CLQ).
-This is made possible by the alignment of the Belgian, Dutch and Luxembourg qualifications frameworks with the European Qualifications Framework (EQF), which acts as a translation tool (e.g. level 6 of the Dutch Qualifications Framework (NLQF) = level 6 of the EQF = level 6 of the CLQ);
+This is made possible by the alignment of the qualification frameworks of Belgium (Flemish, French, German-speaking communities), the Netherlands, Estonia, Latvia, Lithuania and Luxembourg with the European Qualifications Framework (EQF), which acts as a translation tool (e.g.: level 6 of the Dutch Qualifications Framework (NLQF) = level 6 of the EQF = level 6 of the CLQ);

-• holders of the relevant diplomas have the right to use the academic title following their name and as written on the final diploma.
-The field of study/specialisation may be translated (e.g.: [name of holder], Master of Arts in History).
+Holders of the degrees concerned automatically have the right to use the academic title following their name and as written on the final diploma.
+The field of study/specialisation may be translated (e.g.: [name of holder], Magister in History).

-As a vehicle for European integration, the automatic recognition aims to simplify administrative procedures for holders of higher education diplomas, thereby facilitating the cross-border mobility of students and workers.
-Thus, in Luxembourg, registration of the diplomas covered by automatic recognition in the register of formal higher education qualifications is no longer required to take part in the recruitment tests for the higher careers in the civil service.
+As a vector of European integration, automatic recognition aims to simplify administrative procedures for holders of higher education degrees, thereby facilitating the cross-border mobility of students and workers.
+Thus, in Luxembourg, for example, registration of degrees covered by automatic recognition in the register of formal higher education qualifications is no longer required to take part in recruitment tests for the higher careers in the civil service.

 Flemish Community of Belgium